Branching diffusions in random environment: Introduction and main results

 Next we let $n\to\infty$ to obtain the diffusion approximation.
 The following assumptions mainly ensure that the associated random walk converges to a Brownian motion with infinitesimal drift $\al\in\R$ and infinitesimal standard deviation $\sigma_e\in[0,\infty)$:

-So the branching process is near-critical as $m(Q_1^{(n)})\to 1$ in distribution as $n\to\infty$.
+So the branching process is near-critical as $m(Q_0^{(n)})\to 1$ in distribution as $n\to\infty$.
 If $\sigma_e>0$, then the environment comprises both supercritical and subcritical phases.
-In addition, we suppose that the mean branching variance in each generation stabilizes in the limit as $n\to\infty$
+In addition, we suppose that

 So $\al$ is a parameter of expected super-/subcriticality, $\sigma_e$ is a parameter for the standard deviation of the offspring mean around the critical value $1$ and $\sigma_b^2$ is the mean offspring variance per individual per generation.
-Under the above assumptions, Kurtz (1978) has shown in his Corollary 2.18 that the suitably rescaled BPRE converges in distribution to a diffusion. \begin{proposition} Assume that $Z_0^{(n)}/n\to Z_0$ in distribution as $n\to\infty$.
+Under the above assumptions, Corollary 2.18 of Kurtz (1978) implies that the suitably rescaled BPRE converges in distribution to a diffusion. \begin{proposition} Assume that $Z_0^{(n)}/n\to Z_0$ in distribution as $n\to\infty$.
 Under the assumptions~\eqref{eq:assumption.mean}, \eqref{eq:assumption.var.e}, \eqref{eq:assumption.third.moment} and \eqref{eq:assumption.var.b} we have that

 in the Skorohod topology (see e.g.~\cite{EthierKurtz1986}) where the limiting diffusion is the strong solution of the SDEs~\eqref{eq:BDRE}. \end{proposition}